 In Regla, at sunset, everyone is on the street.
 People wander aimlessly, smoking cigarettes, talking amongst themselves.
 Most men are shirtless.
 The streets are sometimes paved, sometimes dotted with huge holes, sometimes just gravel.
 The concrete houses all seem deserted.
 Everything is gray, save for what remains of yellow paint on the walls of the few corner shops.

 Once arrived in town, we need to get rid of our bikes and go Havana on foot, and the best place to do that is the Capitol.
 Once parked, we plunge immediately into the bustle of the big city.
+We find ourselves mingling with other tourists cruising to Havana, Cuba.

 Although the majority of the city was built following the guides or neo-baroque art deco architecture, the Capitol is a great neo-classical building.
 Ironically, the Capitol of Havana is very similar to the Capitol in Washington.